-- 2.1 The purpose of this section of the report is to provide an updated summary of the literature relating to impacts of wind farms on birds, drawing principally on English language literature (see list of references at the end of the review).
-Although including references to the most useful and relevant studies up to 1996, it concentrates mainly on subsequent work (especially for offshore wind farms) to information included in these earlier recommended reviews: - Crockford, N.J.
+- Crockford, N.J.
 (1992) A review of the possible impacts of wind farms on birds and other wildlife.
 JNCC Report 27.
 Peterborough.
 Joint Nature Conservation Committee. - Gill, J.P., Townsley, M. & Mudge, G.P.
 (1996) Review of the impacts of wind farms and other aerial structures upon birds.
 Scottish Natural Heritage Review No. 21. - SGS Environment (1996) A review of the impacts of wind farms on birds in the UK.
+ETSU W/13/00426/REP/1,2,3.

-ETSU W/13/00426/REP/3. - 2.2 The three review reports listed above, together with the review of literature that follows, provide a fairly comprehensive review of the literature available up to early 2002, from principally English language documentation. - 2.3 The emphasis of this review is studies of bird wind farm interactions.
+The three review reports listed above, together with the review of literature that follows, provide a fairly comprehensive review of the literature available up to early 2003, from principally English language documentation.

+The emphasis of this review is studies of bird - wind farm interactions.
 The literature indicates that the main potential hazards to birds from wind farms are:

-- Disturbance leading to displacement, including barriers to movement. - Collision mortality. - Loss of habitat to wind turbines and associated infrastructure.
+- Disturbance leading to displacement or exclusion, including barriers to movement. - Collision mortality. - Loss of or damage to habitat resulting from wind turbines and associated infrastructure.